There are many scenarios in which you might prefer running a site within an International Region rather than the default US. Common use cases include:

 Use the Dashboard to see the Pantheon Region in which the site is hosted:

-United Statesby default, or the name of the region in which the site is hosted.
+United Statesby default, or the name of the International Region in which the Site is hosted.

 You can also get this information via Terminus.

 $SITE or replace it in each example with your site name or UUID.